 Hola VPN talks highly about being a free service, but there’s a huge catch—free users form part of the peer-to-peer network while “PLUS” users don’t.
 This means that as a free user, other users of the Hola network, even Plus users, will be connecting through your hardware.

-The Hola VPN Plus plan is pretty cheap, though.
+The Hola VPN Plus plan can look cheap, though.

 Hola VPN offers a 30-day money back guarantee, which is nice to see.